peterhinch/micropython-micro-gui/README.md

  * `greyed_out` Optional Boolean argument `val=None`.
 If `None` returns the current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.

+Class variable:
+ * `encoder_rate=5` If the hardware uses an encoder, this determines the rate of change when the value is adjusted.
+Increase to raise the rate.

 For example code see `gui/demos/active.py`.